Cooking On The Ranch

 Ingredient Swaps

 • Pork: You can also use a boneless pork shoulder roast.
 Avoid a pork loin, or pork tenderloin.
-They are leaner cuts of meat and will tend to dry out, which won’t make good pulled pork tacos.
+They are leaner cuts of meat and will tend to dry out, which won’t make good shredded pork tacos.
 Pork shoulder roast has enough fat to keep the meat tender and juicy.

 • Oregano: Mexican oregano is preferred for this recipe, it’s peppery, grassy, earthy flavor is a good compliment for Mexican Food.
 If you don’t have Mexican Oregano, substitute Marjoram.
 Known for its aroma and delicate flavor, its related to oregano and will bring a sweet undertone to any recipe.